Set up your Google Home device

 - If you don’t accept the permissions, tap Cancel.
 Note: Remember you won’t be able to use your Google Assistant or use voice commands.
 The device can only be used as a speaker.
 Tap I’m sure.

-- Teach your Assistant your voice: You can teach your Assistant to recognize your voice.
+- Get personal results with Voice Match: You can teach your Assistant to recognize your voice.
 This allows the Assistant to provide personal results when it recognizes your voice.
 Follow the prompts.

 - Note: Now that you’ve trained your voice, other people in your home can still use Google Home but they won’t get personalized answers until they teach their Assistant to recognize their voice.